 Herbs are one of the best natural remedies for heavy menstruation because they address underlying issues like hormonal imbalance, inflammation, toxicity and much more.

-So, whether your heavy cycles are due to a specific condition (like PCOS, fibroids or endometriosis) or your body is transitioning through perimenopause…or you have a hormonal imbalance without a specific label attached to it, these herbs should be in your period care kit.
+So, whether your heavy cycles are due to a specific condition (like PCOS, fibroids or endometriosis), you’re in perimenopause or you have a hormonal imbalance without a specific label attached to it, these herbs should be in your period care kit.

 Note: this post contains affiliate links and I earn a commission (at no additional cost to you) if you use them to make a purchase.